yoricfr/go-training/todd-general/README.md

-Exercices and ideas while following the course: "Udemy - Learn How To Code Google's Go (golang) Programming Language" from Todd McLeod
+Exercices and ideas while following the course: "Udemy - Learn How To Code Google's Go (golang) Programming Language" from Todd McLeod.